mc493/linux-kernel-zero-day-mitigation-zero-downtime-kernel-defense-/README.md

 ---

-## ðŸ§¬ Layer 3: Container Runtime User Namespace Isolation (The Containment Barrier)
+## Layer 3: Container Runtime User Namespace Isolation (The Containment Barrier)

 ### First Principles
 What happens if an exploit bypasses eBPF detection or targets an unknown zero-day in an unblacklisted subsystem?